Start an import

 • sftp://

-Note: Assets can only be from HTTP or HTTPS sources.
+Note: Media can only come from HTTP or HTTPS sources.

 Yes

-File pathThe full directory address of the import file.Yes
+Folder PathThe full address of the import file directory.Yes

 PasswordPassword to connect to the source containing the import file.Yes